 [Section 27A inserted by No. 1 of 1991 s.
 13.]

-28. Access to books, etc.
+28. Access to books etc.

 The chief executive officer, an inspector or an authorised person shall have full and free access at any reasonable time to all buildings, places, books and other papers for any of the purposes of this Act and for any such purpose may take extracts from or copies of any such books or papers.